obnoxxx/heketi/docs/design/snapshot.md

 # API Proposal

-For file volume types only.
-A similar implementation might get added for block-volumes at a later time.
+The API is layed out here for file volume types only.
+The samy API will be added for block-volumes at a later time.

 ### Create a Snapshot
 * **Method:** _POST_